-COVID-19 is spreading in Washington state, and people can spread the virus even when they don’t have symptoms or know that they are sick.
+People can spread COVID-19 even when they don’t have symptoms or know that they are sick.
 As counties continue to open up, wearing a face covering is one of the most effective ways people can help prevent the spread of COVID-19.

 There are exemptions for those who should not wear face coverings.
-See “Does Everyone Have to Wear a Face Covering?” in the FAQ section above.
+See “Does Everyone Have to Wear a Face Covering?” in the FAQ.

 On May 20, the Spokane Regional Health District (SRHD) Health Officer issued a local health officer directive strongly recommending that Spokane County residents wear cloth face coverings.
 This directive is still in place.
 It does not reduce or eliminate requirements imposed by directives and orders from the governor or other regulatory local, state or federal agencies, including employer-specific directives from the Washington State Department of Labor and Industries.
 If any guidance provided by the local health officer directive is in conflict with the secretary of health order, the more protective requirement must be followed.